Consensys/doc.web3signer/docs/HowTo/Store-Keys/Use-Hashicorp.md

 description: Using Eth2Signer with Hashicorp Vault
 ---

-# Using Eth2Signer with Hashicorp Vault
+# Using Eth2Signer and Teku with Hashicorp Vault

 Eth2Signer supports storing the signing key in [Hashicorp Vault](https://www.hashicorp.com/products/vault/).